yinghau76/vimfiles/README.md

 This is my vim configuration hosted on GitHub.
-I use it to maintain consistent vim configuration on different machines, majorly Linux and Mac OS X.
+It is used to maintain consistent vim configuration on different machines, majorly Linux and Mac OS X.

 #### How it is organized